Scaburet/RNAseq_Plasma/README.md

 # RNAseq_Plasma
-RNAseq bioinformatics analysis course materials for Master's students
+RNAseq analysis course materials for Magistere of Genetics M2 course

 This repository contains adapted Jupyter notebooks for RNAseq bioinformatic analysis, specifically designed for second-year Master's students in genetics.
 The course materials are structured in two parts:

-1. Bash analysis pipeline (Pipe00b to Pipe_06 notebook)
+1. Bash analysis pipeline for quality check, processing, mapping of RNAseq short reads and output checking
-2. R analysis pipeline (Pipe_08 to Pipe_11 notebook)
+2. R analysis pipeline for downstream analysis of expression data